Modern slavery and human trafficking statement

 We are committed to improving our practices to ensure that slavery and human trafficking is not taking place anywhere within our business or within our supply chain.
 We continue to take positive steps to this end and describe below the progress that has been made over the last year.

-We will continue to keep the effectiveness of the further steps we have taken this year under review.
-As we move into new sectors and markets we will ensure that we continue to implement our partnership approach to working with our suppliers.
+- We will continue to keep the effectiveness of the further steps we have taken this year under review.